DerEasy/DynarrLO/README.md

   - `dal_removeLastMany()`
   - …and all of their primitive variants
 - All above functions implement error checking and correction and they still just cost roughly one or two dozen (fast) instructions.
 - The array will not automatically shrink.
 It will only grow automatically.
 You can set the capacity to a lower value yourself if needed.
+The growth factor is 1.5x.
 - DynarrLO will never perform any memory allocation other than array growth or the programmer explicitly allocating an object with its built-in functions.
 - The struct size is small enough to fit in a cache line.
 - The implementation is quite small.
 The source file contains around 400 lines.
 The header contains roughly 450, though most of it is just documentation.